The Founding of Kappa Phi

 The Organization

-Because of the long school vacations for Christmas and semester break, the next meeting of Kappa Phi after December 9 was on February 4.
-At this meeting, the constitution of Kappa Phi was accepted.
-The Constitution included in its coverage the requirements for membership in Kappa Phi, the fraternity’s administration, the financial affiliation between the fraternity and its members, the conduct of the fraternity meetings, and necessary procedure for amendment of the Constitution.
+Due to the long school vacations for Christmas and semester break, the next meeting of Kappa Phi after December 9 was held on February 4.
+At this meeting, the fraternity’s constitution was accepted.
+The constitution covered requirements for membership, administration, financial affiliation between the fraternity and its members, the conduct of meetings, and the procedure for amendment.

-At the meeting of February 4, the fraternity’s faculty advisor, Kenneth G. Mayhan, was also introduced to the founders.
-At this time, he spoke to the founders on his views on the fraternity life and on scholarship.
-This was the first of several occasions on which he took the opportunity to influence the course of the fraternity.
+At the February 4 meeting, the fraternity’s faculty advisor, Kenneth G. Mayhan, was introduced to the founders.
+He spoke to them about his views on fraternity life and scholarship, the first of several occasions on which he influenced the fraternity’s course.

 New Members and Officers

-Since Davis M. Conway had been the president of one of the groups which merged to form Kappa Phi, Norman Fishel had suggested at the fraternity’s first meeting that Conway be accepted as the leader of the fraternity until (1) Conway requested that elections be held, (2) a majority of members requested elections, or (3) the first regular meeting of April 1964.
+Since Davis M. Conway had been president of one of the groups that merged to form Kappa Phi, Norman Fishel suggested at the fraternity’s first meeting that Conway serve as leader until (1) Conway requested elections, (2) a majority of members requested elections, or (3) the first regular meeting of April 1964.
 Thus, on February 17, at Conway’s request, the first officers of Kappa Phi were elected.

-On March 16, the founders accepted a policy on all men who as non-founders affiliated themselves with the fraternity before September, 1964.
-These men were to be known as tentative members and were to be allowed to attend fraternity until September, 1964.
-If they met the requirements of membership and were accepted by the founders, they would become active members.
-Those who did not become active members by September, 1964, would then become pledges.
+On March 16, the founders established a policy for all non-founders who affiliated with the fraternity before September 1964.
+These men were to be known as tentative members and were allowed to attend fraternity functions until September 1964.
+If they met membership requirements and were accepted by the founders, they would become active members.
+Those who did not become active members by September 1964 would then become pledges.

-On October 19,1964, the fraternity formed the new office of Steward, known as the Gamma.
-This office was created to relieve the Theta of some of the responsibilities which his office included.
-Most of these responsibilities were involved in the maintenance of the fraternity’s house.
+On October 19, 1964, the fraternity created the new office of Steward, known as the Gamma, to relieve the Theta of some responsibilities, most of which involved maintaining the fraternity’s house.
 Ronald R. Smith was elected to this office.

 Back Row: Byron Vermillion, Mike Hoff, John Janes, Leroy Kraske, Ken Hammann, Ben Stewart, Peter Dunkailo